jillusc/QUIZ/README documentation/README.md

 Quizzical was deployed using Code Institute's mock terminal in Heroku, a cloud-based hosting system.

 The steps for deployment are as follows:
-  * from the Heroku dashboard, create new app.
+  * from the Heroku dashboard, choose Create New App.
 Heroku builds the app using the code in the GitHub repository, including the requirements.txt which contains the dependencies
   * Settings > Reveal config vars > KEY = CREDS; VALUE = (paste contents of .json file) > Add
   * Add buildpacks: Python (first) and NodeJS (second)
   * Deploy > deployment method: GitHub; click Connect to GitHub